 Today’s nurses have more educational and professional options than their counterparts 50 years ago.
 Nursing has developed into the largest population of the healthcare professions, with more than 4.2 million working in the US.
 This is four times the number of physicians.
 Nursing has developed into professional areas such as Nurse Practitioners, Nurse Anesthetists, Nurse Educators, Nursing Leadership, Nurse Managers, and Nurse Executives.
 These roles, both clinical and administrative in nature, require a Master of Science in Nursing (MSN) degree.

-This ranking of 50 Online MSN Programs for 2022 is your first step in finding the right program for you.
+This ranking of 50 Online MSN Programs is your first step in finding the right program for you.

 How We Ranked the Best Online MSN Programs